CharlieChenyuZhang/chenyuzhang.com/src/components/ProjectSmart/README-SMART.md

 Once the user finish journaling.
 AI could annotate and highlight certain parts in the journal for users to elaborate.

+The inside out persona would be so fun!!!

 ## for the tangible interface idea

 Connie's comment